Houston Tax Related Issues in Divorce Lawyers

 Important Tax Issues You Should Be Aware Of

-By speaking with an attorney, he or she can make sure you understand how divorce impacts your taxes in the following ways:
+By speaking with an attorney, he or she can make sure you understand how the following variables can impact your taxes and finances after divorce:

-- Child support – Child support payments are never taxable income for the payee and is not considered a deduction for the payer
+- Child support – Unlike spousal support (alimony), child support payments are not considered taxable income for the payee and are not considered a deduction for the payer.

-- Tax deduction – The spouse who has primary custody of the children will receive the child’s tax deduction
+- Tax deduction – Only the spouse who has primary custody of the children will receive the tax deduction for dependents.

-Because of the inherent complex nature of tax law and divorce, having a competent and knowledgeable attorney supporting you will be invaluable.
+Because of the inherently complex nature of tax law and divorce, having a competent and knowledgeable tax issues divorce attorney as your legal counsel will be invaluable.